Building rapport with clients is crucial if you are going to make a living as a portrait photographer.

-Chatting with your client and making them feel totally at ease is an essential part of a portrait photographers toolkit.
+Chatting with your client and making them feel totally at ease is an essential part of a portrait photographer’s toolkit.
 Building a positive rapport is really crucial and there are many ways to do this.
-Asking simple questions to the client, finding out about why they are doing the shoot or even giving yourself a challenge to see if you can find out certain bits of information about them so you can identify and share some of your own experiences too.
-Examples of this can be pets, hobbies, travel experiences, food, musical tastes, star-signs etc. As humans, we all have the need to bond with other humans.
+You can ask the client simple about themselves.
+Maybe you can delve deeper into finding out about why they are doing the shoot.
+You can even challenge yourself a challenge to find out certain bits of information about them & share some of your own tastes & experiences too.
+Examples of this can be pets, hobbies, travel experiences, food, musical tastes, star-signs, etc. As humans, we all have the need to bond with other humans.
 By finding commonality we help to take down our own and other people’s defences, both conscious and unconscious.

 It also reminds me that as a human being I have something to learn from everyone.
 In some portrait photoshoots, I’ve learnt some amazing life hacks as well as potential future investment opportunities.
 I’ve learned of technology to avoid and great books to read and places to visit.
 Let’s face it as human beings we all like people to show a bit of interest in us.
 It helps the human interaction process.
 It’s also possible to use very open body language and even mirror clients own to start off with.

 Learning from other portrait photographers.